+A brief discussion of the assumptions is in order.
+To ensure condition \eqref{eq:suff_small_set} the acceptance rate of the algorithm needs to be uniformly bounded from below.
+If

+the Markov chain may get stuck in some points.
+The condition is problem dependent and in general difficult to verify.
+However, this is a common problem with MCMC algorithms.

 Since the sequences of samples $\{\Theta_{j-1,i}\}_{i=1}^N$ are dependent, we use convergence diagnostics to estimate the autocorrelation factor in the sequence.
-The autocorrelation factor is a measure of the dependence in the sequence.
+A common measure of the dependence in the sequence is the autocorrelation factor.
 Following \cite{AB01}, we use multiple chains to compute an estimate of the autocorrelation factor $\phi_{j}$.
-The total number of samples $N$ to achieve a certain accuracy of the estimator in \eqref{eq:estim_comnd} is determined by the c.o.v.
+The total number of samples~$N$ to achieve a certain accuracy of the estimator in \eqref{eq:estim_comnd} is again determined by the rRMSE in \eqref{eq:def_cov}: